rderewianko/GYoS/README.md

 ### Install Pashua from Jamf, then Hide the Application

 * The application is installed to `/Applications/Utilities/` by the .pkg.
-* The Jamf Policy installs the .pkg, then using a `Files and Processes` action, runs `chflags hidden /Application/Utilities/Pashua.app` to hide the application, as you can't direcly open the application.
+* Create a Jamf Policy that installs the .pkg, then using a `Files and Processes` action to run `chflags hidden /Application/Utilities/Pashua.app` to hide the application.
+* Scope to All Computer and All Users, set to Ongoing, and set it to run from the Custom Event `installPashua`

 ### Script installed to Jamf Pro